roddyongit/GettingAndCleaningData/README.md

  **Project Requirement Step 5: Creates a second independent tidy data set with the average of each activity and each subject**

 This file will be uploaded to Coursera.
 This is the final data set.
+The file name generated is: AvgAllBySubjectActivityDataSet2.txt

 `write.table(AvgAllBySubjectActivity, file = "AvgAllBySubjectActivityDataSet2.txt",
  sep = ",", row.names=FALSE, quote=FALSE)`